objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 They are very similar, if you change the naming of the cases, the only thing that's different is the associated value.
-You might wonder what happens if you also add a value to the `Nil` case of the optional:
+If you also add a value to the `Nil` case of the optional, you end up with the `Either` type:

 ```swift
 enum Either<A,B> {